All Products

 Specify an execution path for the command.
 Different default execution paths are provided based on the operating system of instances on which the command is run.

 Specify a timeout period for the command to run on instances.
-If a task that runs the command times out, Cloud Assistant forcefully terminates the task process.
+If a task that runs the command times out, Cloud Assistant forcefully stops the task.

 Unit: seconds.
 Default value: 60.
-We recommend that you set the value to 300.
-The value can be adjusted based on the network conditions.
+We recommend that you set this parameter to 300.
+You can change the value based on network conditions.

 Select the ECS instances on which you want to run the command.